fnelson4314/Coding-Language-Notes/CodingLanguages/html_css.md

   - **\<button>Sign up!\</button>**
 - [\<input>](https://www.w3schools.com/tags/tag_input.asp) tag allows input that can take on many forms and types
   - **\<input type="text" placeholder="Enter username">**
-- \<span> tag is an inline element instead of a block display element so that you can apply styling to certain bits of text instead of the whole element
+- [\<span>](https://www.w3schools.com/tags/tag_span.asp) tag is an inline element instead of a block display element so that you can apply styling to certain bits of text instead of the whole element
+- [\<select>](https://www.w3schools.com/tags/tag_select.asp) tag allows you to create a dropdown list with some options.
+Paired with the \<option value="someValue"> tag to provide the options inside the select tag like a list element does

 ## Classes/Ids